elastic/kibana/x-pack/plugins/stack_alerts/README.md

-# alerting_builtins plugin
+# stack_alerts plugin

 This plugin provides alertTypes shipped with Kibana for use with the [the alerts plugin](../alerts/README.md).
-When enabled, it will register the built-in alertTypes with the alerting plugin, register associated HTTP routes, etc.
+When enabled, it will register the alertTypes by the Stack in the alerting plugin, register associated HTTP routes, etc.

 The plugin `setup` and `start` contracts for this plugin are the following